 So then, what’s the band name and what do you ‘do’ in the band?

-What do you think people will say you sound like?
+Bearing the terrible clichéd nature of this question, what do you reckon people will say you sound like?

 What do you love about making music?